High Risk Credit Card Processing & Fraud Prevention

 - Seasonal or sporadic sales patterns.

-- In an industry known for having a high returns or chargebacks.
+- In an industry known for having high returns or chargebacks.

 What if you run an eCommerce site or involved in an industry that has been deemed risky?
 Here’s how you can still process credit cards securely in order to prevent any instances of fraud.

-Speaking of chargebacks, which is simply returning funds to a customer due to examples like unauthorized transactions, you can minimize these cases of fraud by;
+Speaking of chargebacks, which is simply returning funds to a customer due to examples of unauthorized transactions, you can minimize these cases of fraud by;

 - Address Verification System (AVS) where the cardholder’s address and zip code matches the information at the card-issuing bank.
 This prevents employee fraud since each transaction can be matched.